 We already know 2023 will be kicking off with some new GTA Online content.
 A second part of the Los Santos Drug Wars update will contain a bunch of new GTAO story missions, weapons, vehicles and more.
 One thing a lot of people are looking forward to is the ability to work as a Taxi driver.
 Rockstar did confirm this is coming “early next year” so we won’t have to wait too long hopefully.

 In terms of unannounced content, reputable leaker TezFunz2 reported that a future update will include music creation.
 Music has had a big part throughout the history of Rockstar Games.
-Founders Sam and Dan Houser came from a record label which Take-Two bought hence how Rockstar game to be.
+Founders Sam and Dan Houser came from a record label which Take-Two bought hence how Rockstar Games came to be.
 The GTA series’ radio was been culturally popular.
 More recently we’ve had real life musicians such as Dr. Dre turn up in GTA Online and Rockstar Games have started their own record label.

 In 2009, Rockstar released their own music game titled Beaterator so this would not be the first time they’ve delved into music making in a game.
 Tez claims this content could also come with the appearance of Michael De Santa in GTA Online’s story.
 If none of this is canned, it is likely we see this content come to GTA Online in 2023.

 Aside from that we don’t know where else Rockstar will take GTAO in the next year.
 More engaging in-game events like the Sprunk vs. eCola would be nice.
 With plenty of welcomed fan requests that have improved the game in 2022, I’d expect Rockstar to keep this going as well.
 On the flip side we hope they don’t make decisions that negatively impact the game or community much like GTA+ did in 2022.